josephberger/PanOS-Master-Tshoot/README.md

 2. The API Key that is generated for the Panorama and non-managed NGFWs is stored in the SQLite database.
 Protect it!
 3. Recommend changing the `db_uri` variable in config.py to an absolute path where you would like it to reside.
 4. MT removes junk such as interfaces without zones or vrs, NGFWs in Panorama but not connected before entering it into the database.
 You may find missing interfaces etc when using the print options.
-5. Recommend using a read-only account on Panorama for security purposes.
+5. Recommend using a read-only account on Panorama/NGFWs for security purposes.
 6. Recommend NOT utilizing on central server, intention is to run on workstation or jump host.
+7. Currently only supports IPv4, IPv6 support coming soon.
-7. Probably some bugs and vulns.
+8. Probably some bugs and vulns.
 Please report and they will be addressed in the next version.

 ## MT-Tools Usage